current grad students

-I am a second year Ph.D. student participating in the WHiT program, and my research interests include new media studies, medical rhetoric, and literature of the late Victorian and early Edwardian periods.
+As a third year Ph.D. student participating in the WHiT program, my research interests include medical rhetoric and literature of the late nineteenth and early twentieth centuries, particularly in periodicals.
 I received my B.A. in English and Political Science from Canisius College (2008) and my M.A. in English from Case Western Reserve University (2011).

 I received my B.A. in English with a minor in Art History from Bowling Green State University (2010), and my M.A. in English from John Carroll University (2012), where I worked as a graduate assistant in the First-Year Writing program.
-I am most interested in contemporary literature, as well as film, television, and pop culture studies, and my research and teaching typically considers gender, sexuality, marriage and romantic relationships, performance and social construction, and notions of modernity and postmodernity.
+I am most interested in contemporary literature, film, and television, as well as the medical discourses of Type 1 diabetes.
+My research and teaching typically consider gender, sexuality, marriage and romantic relationships, performance and social construction, and notions of metafiction and postmodernity.

 I received a B.A.
 (2005) and M.A.
 (2008) in English from John Carroll University, and I taught high school English for two years before coming to Case to work toward my Ph.D.
 My academic interests include 19th- and 20th-century American literature, autobiographical writing, and disability studies, particularly life writing about disability.

-I am a Ph.D. student focusing on queer theory and late 20th-century American literature and poetry.
-My primary areas of interest are queer temporalities, utopias and aesthetics.
+I am a Ph.D. student focusing on queer theory and Science Fiction, Fantasy, and Utopian literature.
+My primary areas of interest are queer temporalities, utopias, aesthetics, and orientations.
 I received my B.A. in Russian Language and Literature from the University of Pittsburgh in 2007 and my M.A. in English from Case Western in 2011.

-I am a first year Ph.D. student interested in digital literacy, new media, multimodal composition and visual rhetoric.
+I am a second year Ph.D. student interested in rhetoric and digital literacies, new media, multimodal composition and visual rhetoric.
 I hold a B.A. in Professional Communication and Information Design from Nazareth College, an M.A. in Creative Writing from Kingston University, London, UK, and an M.A. in English Literature from the University of Rochester.